Access to the territory and push backs

 Country Number

-Although the Immigration Office has a broad margin of discretion, its decision making cannot be arbitrary, and a thorough examination of each request is required.
-In a judgment of 24 January 2024, the CALL has annulled a decision of the Immigration Office refusing a humanitarian visa to the adult sister of an Afghan unaccompanied minor with international protection in Belgium.
+Although the Immigration Office has a broad margin of discretion, its decision-making cannot be arbitrary, and a thorough examination of each request is required.
+In a judgment of 24 January 2024, the CALL annulled a decision of the Immigration Office refusing a humanitarian visa to the adult sister of an Afghan unaccompanied minor with international protection in Belgium.
 According to the CALL, the Immigration Office did not sufficiently consider the country-of-origin information regarding the situation of unmarried single Afghan women and their strongly deteriorated situation after the takeover of power by the Taliban.
-The CALL considers this information important to assess whether there is a situation of dependency in the sense of article 8 ECHR between the sister and her family staying in Belgium.
-By not considering this information, the CALL finds that Immigration Office has violated the duty of care and article 8 ECHR.[7]
+The CALL considers this information important to assess whether there is a situation of dependency in the sense of Article 8 ECHR between the sister and her family staying in Belgium.
+Thus, the CALL finds that, by not considering this information, the Immigration Office has violated the duty of care and Article 8 ECHR.[4]

 Resettlement